Weight Gain 4000: Production

 The South Park creators and animators said they were still developing the characters and trying to figure out the future direction of the show with "Weight Gain 4000", which was more slow-paced than the series would eventually become.
-The 30-page script was shorter than in later episodes, which would average between 45 to 50 pages.
+The 30-page script was shorter than in later episodes, which would average between 45 and 50 pages.
 The child protagonists also spoke slower.
 While recording their voice performances, the actors read the lines slowly and the dialogue was then sped up to create the characters' distinctive voices.
 At that time, Parker and Stone had not mastered the pace at which they needed to speak.
 The crowd shots in "Weight Gain 4000" took a particularly long time to animate due to the large number of people featured, and the animators were especially proud of the use of depth and motion in the perspective of the crosshairs in Mr. Garrison's rifle scope as he tried to assassinate Kathie Lee Gifford.
 Mr. Garrison's hatred for Gifford was foreshadowed in "Cartman Gets an Anal Probe", where the sentence "I'm not positive, but I think Cathy [sic] Lee Gifford is much older than she claims to be", can be seen on his classroom's chalkboard.
 During a flashback scene in "Weight Gain 4000", an eight-year-old Mr. Garrison is shown to already be bald on top with gray hair on the side of his ears.
 This led to an inconsistency in the first season episode "Cartman's Mom is a Dirty Slut", in which he has a full head of hair during a flashback.